Compulsed/blog/plan.md

 - [ ] Limit Execution role in serverless.yml as it is *
 - [ ] Remove * CIDR from BastionSecurityGroup
 - [ ] DeletionPolicy: Delete, change this if production
+- [ ] Organisation Slub is a variable

 ## Nice to have
 - [ ] Jira stories into repo